exoclim/ulmo/README.md

 ->To run the code use "Make run" <br />
 ->"Make clean" removes complied files  <br />
 ->"Make all" compiles files only  <br />
-->Version propmt after running refers to the heat transport mechanisms enabled <br />
+->Version prompt after running refers to the heat transport mechanisms enabled <br />
 -> 1 = no transport  <br />
 -> 2 = Diffusion  <br />
 -> 3 = Diffusion and Ekman transport<br />